oracle-livelabs/database/23aifree/vector-search/similarity-search.md

 * Configure your workspace to use Oracle AI Vector Search.
 * Load a vector embedding model.
 * Vectorize the sample data.
-* Leverage your business data with vector search.
+* Query the vector data with Oracle AI Vector Search.

 ### **Prerequisites**
 This lab assumes you have: